SafnetCo2/Phase-3-Independent-Project-CLI-ORM-Josephine-Nzioka/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE] https://opensource.org/license/mit file for details.

 ## Acknowledgments

-Special thanks to the contributors and maintainers of SQLAlchemy for providing a powerful ORM tool.
+Special thanks to Ian mentor,the contributors and maintainers of SQLAlchemy for providing a powerful ORM tool.

 ## About the Developer

-[Insert brief bio or description about yourself]
+Hey there! 👋 I'm Josephine, a passionate student of software development at Moringa School.
+I have a keen interest in crafting elegant solutions to real-world problems using technology.
+Currently, I'm honing my skills in Python, SQL, and web development, among other always eager to learn and grow with each new challenge I encounter.